2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 ---
 ## Purpose

-Me and Nick both work for event production, and we have a problem with remebering to clock  out after 5 hours.
+Me and Nick both work for event production, and we have a problem with remembering to clock out after 5 hours.
 This is because usually events and prepping for them can take a lot of time, so we usually don't notice the clock unless it is about the event time.
 So our product will have a timer that counts down 5 hours, and then it will buzz or make a noise to indicate that it is time to clock out and take a thirty mintue break.

 ## Design Plan

 ### Hardware:
-- Arudino
+- Arduino
 - Buzzer
 - Button
 - Real Time Clock